Last Updated on October 24, 2023 by Alterations Express Staff

 #4 Too Many Accessories

 Adding too many accessories to your suit can make you look tacky.
 Instead, opt for understated accessories that accentuate the finer points of your suit.
-Pick colors that complement your suit’s color palette and stick with one or two classic accessories (tie clip and pocket square maybe?) to elevate your look.
+Pick colors that complement your suit’s palette and stick with one or two classic accessories (tie clip and pocket square, maybe?) to elevate your look.

 #5 Forgetting Collar Stays

-Collar stays are plastic (or metal) inserts placed in the collar of the shirt to maintain the shape and point of a collar.
+Collar stays are plastic (or metal) inserts placed in the shirt’s collar to maintain the shape and point of a collar.
 They are used to prevent the collar from flipping up or losing its’ silhouette.
 We know this one seems less important, but check out the graphic below to see what a difference they make!

 Image via The Dark Knot

 Avoid square-toe shoes or casual shoes like boat shoes.
 This type of footwear will make your suit look cheap and kill your style.
 Instead, opt for a classic Oxford and find a belt that complements your footwear.